GitHub Agentic Workflows

 Download and analyze workflow logs with timeout handling and size guardrails.

-• workflow_name (optional): Workflow name to download logs for (empty for all)
+• workflow_name (optional): Workflow name (empty for all)

 • jq (optional): Apply jq filter to JSON output